-Do a bang up jobbing cleaning your pan with some baking soda and water.
+Do a bang-up job cleaning your pan with some baking soda and water.
 Simply simmer for a while then cool.
 Let it soak overnight if necessary.
 Another alternative is to leave a paste of baking soda and green dish soap in your pan for several hours.
-Wash your pan well and if anything remains, sprinkle some more baking soda or this DIY aromatherapy cleanser into the pan and scrub away.
+Wash your pan well and if anything remains, sprinkle some more baking soda or a DIY aromatherapy cleanser into the pan and scrub away.

 02 of 10

-Cola is super acidic and really does well loosening burnt-on messes like caramel.
+Cola is super acidic and does well loosening burnt-on messes like caramel.
 Pour some in your pan, simmer gently, and then scrape the gunk off.
 Then sit back and enjoy a cola.
-(But be aware that if it can get caramel off, what must it do to your teeth?)

 03 of 10

 Slather your pan with a gloppy mixture of water and cream of tartar, which contains potassium hydroxide and tartaric acid.
 Let it soak overnight.
 Wake up to a pan that will be as easy as pie to clean.